mfroute/halouma.github.io/index.md

 Given these p values we can only reject the null hypothesis for **mean black and thresholds**, suggesting bias in these thresholds for blue states.
 The rest of p values are small but not low enough to reject the null hypotheses.

-## Investigation of other parameters: Trucs que louis a fait sur taille des county et hit rates inversement correlées
+## Investigation of other parameters
 What if other parameters comes into play ?
 Blue counties are also where cities take place.
 Apart from their political orientation in which they usually differ from the countryside, other parameters are to be taken into account.
-For example, there are more police stops there.
-What links the number of police stops and the hit rates and threshold for police searches ?
+For example, there are more police searches there.
+We checked if there was a link between the number of searches and the hit rate or threshold, thanks to the Spearman test that measures the dependency between two variables.
+We found none.
+This allows us to take away another variable.

-AJOUTER FINDINGS de LOUIS

-It seems that the hit rates and threshold are in fact inversly correlated to the number of police stops !
-What if police officers, after arresting many people, were more inclined to search drivers for an unknown reason ?

 # Can we conclude anything ?
 ## What we cannot say